hozuki/MonoGame.Extended2/README.md

 }
 ```

 In this repository there is also a visual test application.
 It is a simple video player with simple pausing and restarting control.
 Check out how it works.

-The test video is downloaded from [sample-videos.com](http://www.sample-videos.com/).
+The test video is downloaded from [sample-videos.com](http://www.sample-videos.com/), a clip of [Big Buck Bunny](https://peach.blender.org/) made by Blender Foundation. ((c) copyright 2008, Blender Foundation / www.bigbuckbunny.org)

 ## Known Limitation(s)